bethusaisampath/Haberman-Cancer-Survival-Dataset/README.md

 ## Statement

-The dataset contains cases from a study that was conducted between 1958 and 1970 at the Uni- versity of Chicago’s Billings Hospital on the survival of patients who had undergone surgery for breast cancer.
+The dataset contains cases from a study that was conducted between 1958 and 1970 at the University of Chicago’s Billings Hospital on the survival of patients who had undergone surgery for breast cancer.

 ## Objective: